gavinandresen/paymentrequest/spec.rst

 If the customer authorizes payment, then the Bitcoin client:

 1. Creates and signs a transaction with one output sending the PaymentDetails.script
-2. If there is no PaymentDetails.receipt_url, then the transaction should be broadcast on the Bitcoin p2p network.
+2. If there is no PaymentDetails.payment_url, then the transaction should be broadcast on the Bitcoin p2p network.
-3. Else send (POST if http/https) a Payment message to PaymentDetails.receipt_url and expect a PaymentACK in response.
+3. Else send (POST if http/https) a Payment message to PaymentDetails.payment_url and expect a PaymentACK in response.

-Clients may handle errors communicating with the receipt_url server however they like, but should assume that if they cannot communicate at all with the server then the Payment should either be retried later or immediately rejected.
+Clients may handle errors communicating with the payment_url server however they like, but should assume that if they cannot communicate at all with the server then the Payment should either be retried later or immediately rejected.

-PaymentDetails.receipt_url must be secure against man-in-the-middle attacks that might alter Payment.refund_to (if using HTTP, it must be TLS-protected).
+PaymentDetails.payment_url must be secure against man-in-the-middle attacks that might alter Payment.refund_to (if using HTTP, it must be TLS-protected).

 A merchant receiving a Payment will determine whether or not the transactions satisfy conditions of payment, and, if and only if they do, broadcast the transactions on the Bitcoin p2p network.
 It must return a PaymentACK message to let the customer know whether payment was accepted or rejected.